TijmenLen/DLMIA/README.md

 The outcome is a graph of the volume changing over time.

 # 4D results
-Video files of 4d results of running inference on the test set with the trained ensemble can be found using the following link: https://drive.google.com/drive/folders/1c2XZVIcurkBmshi5sCM7aBD9Vc1uS81v?usp=sharing
+Video files of 4d results of running inference on the test set with the trained ensemble can be found at: https://drive.google.com/drive/folders/1CDDUxJaIDD1Fff8dCYquEnJ1J88g6VMj?usp=drive_link